 When people are asked why they do not have an estate plan, one of the most popular responses is that they believe they do not need one yet.
 They believe they are either too young or too rich to need a plan.
 Regardless of age, marital status, or net worth, every adult will profit from getting an estate plan in place.
 Executing a Will, at the very least, guarantees that the State of California does not decide what happens to your estate properties and protects your loved ones from being entangled in expensive and contentious lawsuits after you pass away.

-There are several different forms of wills available to you, but they all have the same goal in mind: to secure your assets after you die.
+Several different forms of wills are available to you, but they all have the same goal: to secure your assets after you die.
 The sort of will that is most appropriate for you is determined by your circumstances and the type of property you wish to pass.
 James B. Church & Associates in Redlands will help you evaluate your assets and make the best decisions possible, as well as create a strategy that prevents your heirs from contesting a will or trust later.

 Whatever form of will you choose, you must complete the following tasks: